Madagascar holidays are an amazing experience because many of the animals you can see on the island occur nowhere else in the world.

 3. Montagne D'Ambre

-This reserve is easy to get to, has a good trail system, labelled trees and points of interest.
+This reserve is easy to get to and has a good trail system, labelled trees and points of interest.

 Birds include the Madagascar crested ibis, Malagasy kingfisher, Madagascar blue pigeon and forest rock-thrush which form part of the 73 recorded species residing here.